Skip to content

 The RBT Project is an endeavor to uncover and rebuild the long-hidden “ruins” of the ancient languages as written.
 It bypasses the mess of Masorete markings, and researches the scripture as it was penned.

 For centuries scholars have been perplexed at the undecipherable “accusative of time and place” within the language of Hebrew.
-This is because they have presupposed it as an earthly language written with an earthly bias.
-An earthly language of men like Greek has obvious syntax for the accusative of space and time.
+This is because they have presupposed it as an earthly temporal language written with an earthly temporal bias.
+An temporal language of men like Greek has obvious syntax for the accusative of space and time.
 But how does an eternal language speak in the accusative of time and place, when what is eternal is, by definition, beyond place and beyond time?

 The RBT understands (has a bias) that everything—the syntactics, markups, etymological meanings, and lexicographical particles, the difficult phrases, as well as “untranslatable words” found in the sacred texts are intentional.
 When a poem is written, the poet is writing in an intended style, way, or pattern.
 And so also the prophet.